Journeyman1337/roguelike.h/README.md

 Header only roguelike rendering library.
 Support for Opengl33.

+This library is designed for participants in the annual 7DRL game jam.
+If you use this library in your entry, please let me know in an issue thread!

+If you are interested in a cp->unicode lookup table, or enumerated names of every codepage glyph, take a look at this other project of mine: https://github.com/Journeyman-dev/cp437.h.

 # Features
  * A performant batched rendering system that is similliar to the renderer employed by the video game Dwarf Fortress:
 	* The entire terminal is rendered in a single draw call.